-The Community Services Commission is using this moment as an opportunity of self-reflection to review our own processes and establish how we can support this movement long-term within the scope of our commission.
-Attachment I outlines our own commitments and intentions regarding our own work as a commission.
-Attachment II is the Policy and enumerated Powers and Duties of the Community Services Commission per the Hayward Municipal Code.
-Attachment III is our recommendations to Council regarding statements, policies, and direction we feel are appropriate for Council to take at this time.
+The Community Services Commission is using this moment as an opportunity of selfreflection to review our own processes and establish how we can support this movement long-term within the scope of our commission.
+Attachment II outlines our own commitments and intentions regarding our own work as a commission.
+Attachment III is the Policy and enumerated Powers and Duties of the Community Services Commission per the Hayward Municipal Code.